- 1 How did lake Otjikoto develop?

 (Le poinçonneur des Lilas – Serge Gainsbourg)

 Anyone would call it a “big hole,” but geologists prefer the term “doline”.
 A “doline,” also known as a cenote or sinkhole, is more or less a circular or egg-shaped depression.
 If the depression is less regular in shape and larger in size, it is called a “polje”.
 These are natural phenomena that occur underground in karst environments, i.e. an environment where water (e. g. rainwater), rather than flowing on the surface, infiltrates the subsoil and erodes limestone rocks deep below.
 Over time, when the weight of the soil is too heavy, everything falls apart: a depression forms and the soil gives way to a huge hole!
-In the case of Lake Otjikoto, the doline was probably formed by the collapse of an underlying karst cavity.
+In the case of Lake Otjikoto in Namibia, the doline was probably formed by the collapse of an underlying karst cavity.
 The water results from the fact that the bottom of the “doline” is lower than the local groundwater table.
 Below the surface is a real Emmental of rock (as everyone knows, Gruyère cheese doesn’t have holes): the subsoil of this region contains a vast underground network of galleries and caves forming a gigantic water reservoir… As a result, even though we estimate that the average depth of the lake as about 148 feet, its real depth remains a mystery to this day… quite simply because no one has ever reached the bottom.
 In the Herero language, Otjikoto means “deep hole”, and according to legend this lake is “bottomless”.
 High water pressure can potentially harm divers’ ears, but the bravest have still reached a depth of 476 feet without reaching the bottom!
 If, on the contrary, he had hit the bottom, would he have had in mind this quote from Marguerite Duras?

 « Finding yourself in a hole, at the bottom of a hole, in almost total solitude and discovering that only writing can save you »